SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 ## Advanced features

-The tool is a synthesizer synthesizer, or a generator of the instrument instances which can be exported in a form of an single JSON file, embedded in some other JavaScript code and used for implementation of an in-browser musical instrument based on Web Audio API, or some other tool for generation of music on a Web page.
+The tool is a synthesizer synthesizer, or a generator of the instrument instances which can be [exported](#heading-using-api-and-generated-instruments-in-applications) in a form of an single JSON file, [embedded](#heading-using-api-and-generated-instruments-in-applications) in some other JavaScript code and [used](#heading-using-api-and-generated-instruments-in-applications) for implementation of an in-browser musical instrument based on Web Audio API, or some other tool for generation of music on a Web page.
+The tool is oriented to both common-practice and [microtonal](https://en.wikipedia.org/wiki/Microtonal_music) or [xenharmonic](https://en.xen.wiki) musical applications.

 No part of the code uses any server-site operation, so any part of the code can be played locally on a wide range of devices, even without connection to Internet.

 Some features of the tool are somewhat innovating.
-Overall, it helps to generate near-realistic instrument sound, in certain limited scope, using very interesting effect in a graphically manner using reasonably convenient UI.
-The user is not required to be able to work with audio nodes, to draw any graphics or understand Web Audio API.
-Instead, the procedure of the design of an instrument is based on filling data in several tables, possibly trial-and-error approach with listening the results of the synthesis advances.
+Overall, it helps to generate near-realistic instrument sound, defining advanced effects in a graphical manner using convenient UI.
+The user is not required to be able to work with audio nodes, to draw any graphics or to understand Web Audio API.
+Instead, the procedure of the design of an instrument is based on filling data in several tables, possibly trial-and-error approach with listening to intermediate results of the synthesis.

 The procedure of instrument authoring is started from a single oscillator defined be a Fourier spectrum.
 Such spectrum can be imported from a spectral analyser of an available code sample, but usually additional edition is required.
-Alternatively, traditional signal waveforms, such as sawtooth or triangle, are also available, but I personally don't use them. n
+Alternatively, traditional signal waveforms, such as sawtooth or triangle, are also available, but more realistic sounds require Fourier approach.

 On top of this the user can define unlimited number of modulators.
 A modulator can be used for frequency or amplitude modulation, and each of them can be either absolute-frequency or relative-frequency modulator.
 For absolute modulations, the user can define a fixed frequency for each one, but for relative-frequency modulations the frequency of the modulation signal depends on the fundamental frequency of each tone.

 On top of this, the result of synthesis can be shaped using an envelope.
 Unlike conventional synthesis systems, in addition to a usual volume enveloped, there are three additional kinds of envelope: one for temporary detune, and two for modulations, separately for frequency and amplitude modulation.